Enhancing Hallucination Detection through Noise Injection: Experiments

 \section{Experiments}

-In this section, we move beyond the case study and extensively validate the effectiveness of our algorithm across different datasets, uncertainty metrics, and model architectures.
-Further, we conduct a comprehensive ablation study to understand the effect of the number of generations, injection layers, sampling temperature, and noise magnitude.
+In this section, we move beyond the case study to validate our algorithm across diverse datasets and architectures.
+We further conduct ablations to understand the effects of varying the number of samples, noise injection layers, noise magnitude, sampling temperature, and uncertainty metrics.
+As in Section~\ref{sec:case_setup}, hallucination detection is evaluated using AUROC (see calibrated abstention analysis in Appendix~\ref{app:ablation_calibration}).
+Ablations are on \texttt{Llama-2-7B-chat} unless otherwise specified.